DistJoin: A Decoupled Join Cardinality Estimator based on Adaptive Neural Predicate Modulation

-To address these four challenges, we propose DistJoin, a novel cardinality estimator based on decoupled multi-autoregressive models.
-We now detail how DistJoin addresses each challenge:
+\item \textbf{Achieving highly efficient distribution estimation.} DistJoin requires efficient estimation of join key distributions under arbitrary predicates to support non-equi join queries, flexible updates, and accurate cardinality inference.
+Although our previous work Duet~\cite{Duet} solved NeuroCard's inference complexity problem~\cite{NeuroCard,Duet} caused by its progressive sampling, the framework of Duet is not competitive with NeuroCard's lossless column factorization technique, leading to low efficiency in large NDV(number of distinct values) situations. \end{enumerate}

-\textbf{Addressing Challenges 1 and 2:} We employ a \textit{selectivity-based join cardinality inference} process that operates on estimated complete join key distributions under given predicates.
-This distribution-based approach offers four key advantages: \begin{enumerate}[label=\alph*)] \item The decoupled method relies solely on individual table distribution predictions from independently updatable models. \item The join cardinality calculation process introduces no additional error sources beyond single-table distribution prediction errors and their corresponding accumulation, unlike techniques such as binning.
-Furthermore, it operates independently of any specific assumptions, unlike most conventional methods. \item Unlike query-driven methods, our approach is unaffected by the numerical issue caused by the cardinality range since models predict column distributions rather than cardinalities directly, eliminating numerical challenges associated with large true cardinalities. \item The method naturally supports diverse join conditions, including equi joins, non-equi joins, and outer joins. \end{enumerate}
+To address the first challenge, DistJoin employs a \textit{selectivity-based join cardinality inference} process that operates on estimated complete join key distributions under given predicates.
+This distribution-based approach offers four key advantages: \begin{enumerate}[label=\alph*)] \item The method naturally supports diverse join conditions, including equi joins, non-equi joins, and outer joins. \item The join cardinality inference process introduces no additional error sources beyond single-table distribution prediction errors and their corresponding accumulation, unlike techniques such as binning.
+The variance accumulation problem is also significantly alleviated.
+Furthermore, it operates independently of any specific assumptions, unlike most conventional methods. \item The decoupled method relies solely on individual table distribution predictions from independently updatable models. \end{enumerate}